satyambaba/homeassistant/README.md

 Please don't forget to reload your theme using service: frontend.reload_themes

-2. Create a script called dummy which does nothing, it just acts as a placeholder.
+B. Create a script called dummy which does nothing, it just acts as a placeholder.
 ```yaml
 dummy:
   alias: Dummy